isomerpages/mol-articles/financial-articles/support-schemes.md

       [Find out more](https://beta.moe.gov.sg/fees-assistance-awards-scholarships/financial-assistance/){:target="_blank"} Alternatively, please approach your child's school to learn more on MOE FAS, or other school-based financial assistance.

+  - title: Workfare Income Supplement (WIS) Scheme
+    content: |
+      Eligiblity
+        * ≥35 years old on 31 Dec of the work year
+        * Earn ≤$2,300 in average gross monthly income
+        * Live in a property with annual value of ≤$13,000 and own maximum of 1 property
+        * If married, you and your spouse own 1 property and your spouse earns <$70,000 a year

+      Benefits
+        * Cash and CPF contribution up to a maximum of $4,000 a year (varies depending on age and pay)

+      For Lower Income:<br>
+        * This is an auto-inclusion scheme - no application is required.
+Find out more [here.](https://www.workfare.gov.sg/Pages/WISEmployee.aspx){:target="_blank"}

+      For SEP:<br>
+        * Declare your income to IRAS or CPFB and make MediSave contributions.
+The funds will be credited to your account directly after you have passed backend checks.
+Find out more [here.](https://www.workfare.gov.sg/Pages/WISSelfEmployed.aspx){:target="_blank"}

+  - title: Workfare Skills Support (WSS) Scheme
+    content: |
+      WTS will be replaced by Workfare Skills Support (WSS) Scheme on 1 July 2020.

+      Eligiblity
+        * ≥35 years old on 31 Dec of the work year (13 years old for Persons with Disabilities)
+        * Earn ≤$2,300 in average gross monthly income
+        * Live in a property with annual value of ≤$13,000 and own maximum of 1 property
+        * If married, you and your spouse own 1 property and your spouse earns <$70,000 a year

+      Benefits
+        * Training Allowance (TA) of $6 per hour, up to 180 hours per year, to attend training
+        * Training Commitment Award (TCA) when you complete training (up to $1,000 per year):
+          * $100 for 2 Statement of Attainments (SOAs)
+          * $500 for full qualification

+      For Lower Income:<br>
+        * This is an auto-inclusion scheme - no application is required.
+Find out more [here.](https://www.workfare.gov.sg/Pages/WTSEmployee.aspx){:target="_blank"}

+      For SEP:<br>
+        * **For TA**: Within 120 days after completing the course, go to a WSG or e2i Career Centres to submit an application.
+Remember to bring along your NRIC, WTS notification letter, valid bank book/statement, course certification slip and valid employment documentation (e.g. payslip, employment letter or ACRA documents).
+After processing, the monies will be credited directly to your account or mailed to you as a cheque.
+        * **For TCA**: This is an auto-inclusion scheme - no application is required.
+        * Find out more [here.](https://www.workfare.gov.sg/Pages/WTSSelfEmployed.aspx){:target="_blank"}

 accordion2:
   - title: Additional SkillsFuture Credit (Mid-Career Support)
     content: |